Aden-Q/2D-bin-packing/README.txt

 Output Specification:
   The result will be shown in the left frame, and the optimal answer will be shown in the right frame.

-Note that the executable file is in "TexturePacking Realease" directory.

 We love you!! ~*^o^*~

+Note: that the executable file is in "TexturePacking Realease" directory.
+This is a nonformal README file written by my group member.
+I decide to rewrite it later but now at present(partly because my laziness).